-The are dozens of different reasons for the yellow warning light turning on, so to say it's all over the internet can apply to a lot of different causes.
-If you think Ford has lots of problems, do some research on GM front-wheel-drive cars and their common and real expensive problems.
-Selling repair parts is extremely profitable for GM.
+The are dozens of different reasons for the yellow warning light turning on, so to say it is all over the internet can apply to a lot of different causes but most of the problems can be related to the wheel speed sensor that is out.

 As for a recall, that is only done when there is a known common problem related to safety or emissions.
 Pattern failures which are common ones that you hear about over and over are just that; common problems.
-Every manufacturer has them but that doesn't mean they warrant a recall.
-If that were the case, Ford would have done nothing but recall all of their trucks and front-wheel-drive cars for tie rod ends falling apart leading to crashes.
-We called them "killer cars", and couldn't keep parts in stock.
-No recall.
-Just lots of crashes and unhappy owners.
+Every manufacturer has them but that does not mean they warrant a recall.
 There was nothing defective about the parts.
 They just wore out real fast.